MicrosoftDocs/dataexplorer-docs/data-explorer/ingest-data-overview.md

 * **Streaming ingestion**: This method entails ongoing data ingestion from a streaming source, providing near real-time latency for small sets of data per table.
 The data is initially ingested into the row store and later moved to column store extents.
 For more information, see [Configure streaming ingestion](ingest-data-streaming.md).

-* **Queued ingestion**: This method performs data batching and is optimized for high ingestion throughput.
+* **Queued ingestion**: This method performs data queued and is optimized for high ingestion throughput.
 Data is batched based on ingestion properties, with small batches subsequently merged and optimized for fast query results.
-By default, the maximum batching values are 5 minutes, 1000 items, or a total size of 1 GB.
+By default, the maximum queued values are 5 minutes, 1000 items, or a total size of 1 GB.
 The data size limit for a queued ingestion command is 6 GB.
-For more information, see the [ingestion batching policy](kusto/management/batchingpolicy.md).
+For more information, see the [ingestion queued policy](kusto/management/queuedpolicy.md).

 > [!NOTE]
 > For most scenarios, we recommend using queued ingestion as it is the more performant option.